Jehovah's Witnesses' handling of child sexual abuse: Canada

 In 2004, a Canadian court awarded CAD$5000 to a plaintiff for the negligence of an elder who failed to follow the official policy of the church.
-However, the court dismissed charges against the Watch Tower Society, and directed the plaintiff to pay the Watch Tower Society's legal fees amounting to CAD$142,000.
+However, the court dismissed charges against the Watch Tower Society and directed the plaintiff to pay the Watch Tower Society's legal fees amounting to CAD$142,000.

-On September 15, 2017 an application was filed in the Superior Court of Quebec for a class action lawsuit on behalf of victims of sexual abuse by a Jehovah's Witness in Quebec.
+On September 15, 2017, an application was filed in the Superior Court of Quebec for a class action lawsuit on behalf of victims of sexual abuse by a Jehovah's Witness in Quebec.
 Three corporations of Jehovah's Witnesses were named as defendants: The Watch Tower Bible and Tract Society of Canada, The Watch Tower Bible and Tract Society of Pennsylvania and The Watch Tower Bible and Tract Society of New York, Inc. In 2019, the Superior Court granted permission for the class action to proceed.
 Watchtower's request for appeal was granted by the Quebec Court of Appeal.

 In 2017, it was also reported that a Calgary, Alberta law firm subsequently began an investigation for a national class action lawsuit against the Watchtower Bible and Tract Society of Canada for cases related to child sexual abuse.
-Subsequently, a nationwide class action lawsuit was filed in Ontario Superior Court of Justice.
+Subsequently, a nationwide class action lawsuit was filed in the Ontario Superior Court of Justice.

 United Kingdom

-In 2011, UK attorney Ann Olivarius and US lawyer Jeff Anderson, through their partnership AO Advocates, brought the first successful civil claim in the UK against ministerial servants of Jehovah’s Witnesses for child abuse.
+In 2011, UK attorney Ann Olivarius and US lawyer Jeff Anderson, through their partnership with AO Advocates, brought the first successful civil claim in the UK against ministerial servants of Jehovah's Witnesses for child abuse.
 In June 2015, the High Court of Justice in London awarded damages to the victim (a woman known as 'A') of £275,000 for the failure of Jehovah's Witnesses to protect her from a known pedophile, Peter Stewart.
 'A' alleged Stewart abused her from the age of four and threatened that she would be "damned as a sinner" if she told anyone about the abuse.
 The elders became aware of the abuse in 1990 and announced that Stewart had been given a disciplinary reproof without specifying the reason.
 The abuse ended only when Stewart was arrested for offenses against another child in 1994.
 The court held that the elders failed to adequately warn the members of the congregation about their knowledge of past abuse by Stewart.
-The Watch Tower Bible and Tract Society of Britain sought several times to appeal against the judgement, but the Court of Appeal of England and Wales, holding "fair just and reasonable" to order the organization to pay the awarded damages, refused permission to appeal and upheld the ruling to pay to the victim £275,000 in compensation, in addition to the legal costs of the case, estimated at approximately £1 million.
+The Watch Tower Bible and Tract Society of Britain sought several times to appeal against the judgement, but the Court of Appeal of England and Wales, holding "fair just and reasonable" to order the organization to pay the awarded damages, refused permission to appeal and upheld the ruling to pay to the victim £275,000 in compensation, in addition to the legal costs of the case, estimated at £1 million.